Create your first Java function in Azure using IntelliJ

 - An Azure account with an active subscription.
 Create an account for free.

-- An Azure supported Java Development Kit (JDK) for Java 8
+- An Azure supported Java Development Kit (JDK) for Java, version 8 or 11

 - An IntelliJ IDEA Ultimate Edition or Community Edition installed

 - Maven 3.5.0+

 To install the Azure Toolkit for IntelliJ and then sign in, follow these steps:

 In IntelliJ IDEA's Settings/Preferences dialog (Ctrl+Alt+S), select Plugins.
 Then, find the Azure Toolkit for IntelliJ in the Marketplace and click Install.
 After it's installed, click Restart to activate the plugin.